 Calgary, Alberta’s Mount Royal University is chock full of appealing details that combine to create one of Canada’s most beautiful college campuses.
 For example, its many green spaces and gardens provide the perfect study spots, while there’s no better place to enjoy a play or concert than the outdoor amphitheater.
 And Mount Royal’s campus isn’t just beautiful, it’s also environmentally friendly.
-It’s first certified LEED building opened in 2006, and since then the school has vowed to make every new building an LEED-certified building, too.
+Its first certified LEED building opened in 2006, and since then the school has vowed to make every new building a LEED-certified building, too.

 18. University of Manitoba

 Described as a “city within a city,” University of Manitoba’s main Fort Garry campus is situated in the u-shaped bit of land formed by Winnipeg’s Red River.
 The 280-hectare campus provides students with everything they need amenities-wise, though it certainly provides some appealing aesthetics as well, including a well-coordinated mix of historic and modern buildings, tree-lined walkways, and lots of green space.